SFDigitalServices/sf-dahlia-web/README.md

 To run E2E tests:
 - Installation (needs to be run once): `./node_modules/protractor/bin/webdriver-manager update --versions.chrome 2.41 --versions.standalone 3.141.59` to get the selenium webdriver installed
 - On one tab have your Rails server running: `rails s`
-- On another tab, run `npm run protractor` to run the selenium webdriver and protractor tests.
+- On another tab, run `yarn protractor` to run the selenium webdriver and protractor tests.
 A Chrome browser will pop up and you will see it step through each of the tests.

-Note: These tests will run on Semaphore (our CI) as well for every review app and QA deploy.
+Note: These tests will run on [CircleCi](https://app.circleci.com/pipelines/github/SFDigitalServices/sf-dahlia-web) as well for every review app and QA deploy.

 ## Importing pattern library styles